-The lecture "Machine Learning 2" deals with advanced methods of machine learning such as semi-supervised and active learning, deep neural networks (deep learning), pulsed networks, hierarchical approaches, e.g. As well as dynamic, probabilistic relational methods.
+The lecture "Machine Learning 2" deals with modern advanced methods of machine learning such as semi-supervised and active learning, deep neural networks (deep learning, CNNs, GANs, diffusion models, transformer, adversarial attacks) and hierarchical approaches, e.g. reinforcement learning.
 Another focus is the embedding and application of machine learning methods in real systems.

 The lecture introduces the latest basic principles as well as extended basic structures and elucidates previously developed algorithms.
-The structure and the mode of operation of the methods and methods are presented and explained by means of some application scenarios, especially in the field of technical (sub) autonomous systems (robotics, neurorobotics, image processing, etc.).
+The structure and the mode of operation of the methods and methods are presented and explained by means of some application scenarios, especially in the field of technical (sub) autonomous systems (vehicles, robotics, neurorobotics, image processing, etc.).

-- Students understand extended concepts of machine learning and their possible applications. - · Students can classify, formally describe and evaluate methods of machine learning. - In detail, methods of machine learning can be embedded and applied in complex decision and inference systems. - Students can use their knowledge to select suitable models and methods of machine learning for existing problems in the field of machine intelligence.
+- · Students understand extended concepts of machine learning and their possible applications. - Students can classify, formally describe and evaluate methods of machine learning. - · In detail, methods of machine learning can be embedded and applied in complex decision and inference systems. - Students can use their knowledge to select suitable models and methods of machine learning for existing problems in the field of machine intelligence.